EstDavid/pet-care-app/README.md

 NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=<Cloudinay cloud name>
 ```

-- Run the following command in the MongoDB shell of your database: `db.User.createIndex( { "contact.loc" : "2dsphere" } )` This will create the index necessary to perform for pet sitters nearby.
+- Run the following command in the MongoDB shell of your database: `db.User.createIndex( { "contact.loc" : "2dsphere" } )` This will create the index needed to perform the pet sitter search in your area.

 - In the folder `./src/lib/db/mocks` you can find the files corresponding to the different collections the CADO database is made from.
 Simply import them into a fresh database in your MongoDB Atlas or Compass.

 ### Running the app

 Open a new terminal and run `npm run socket`.
-This will start the socket.io server for handling real time messages
+This will start the socket.io server for handling real time messages.

-Open another terminal and run `npm run dev`, which will start the NextJS application, running by default on http://localhost:3000
+Open another terminal and run `npm run dev`, which will start the NextJS application, running by default on http://localhost:3000.

 If a browser window doesn't open, just open a new one and type this address.
 You should see: